daimyowk/Goggle/README.md

   - Darwin Chiu

 # Description
-  - Ask questions and Lord Google will answer them
+  - Ask questions and Lord Goggle will answer them

 # Notes
   - Who and When questions work